mada360/Chrono-Lux/Interim planning and Investigation report/ProjectScope.md

 - The second reader - Will also be involved and will be grading my project.

-- An expanding user base of smartbulbs - Although the market currently is small the cost of smartbulbs is decreasing making them more available to users.
+- An expanding user base of smart bulbs - Although the market currently is small the cost of smart bulbs is decreasing making them more available to users.

 - Anyone that uses an alarm - The largest stakeholder I have is anyone that uses an alarm on the Android platform.
-More specifically those who own smartbulbs or other connected devices.
+More specifically those who own smart bulbs or other connected devices.

 ## Communications